Coming up this season

 Professional soloists and orchestra

-Cast includes Stephen Campbell as Frederick, Marie Loy as Mabel, Katelyn Jackman as Ruth, Peter Tomaszewski as the Pirate King, and Allen Flora as the Major General, and Rob Apgar as the Police Sergeant.
+Cast includes Stephen Campbell as Frederick, Marie Loy as Mabel, Katelyn Jackman as Ruth, Peter Tomaszewski as the Pirate King, Allen Flora as the Major General, and Rob Apgar as the Police Sergeant.

 - Highlights from Mozart’s “Cosi fan Tutte”